 This short 15-20 minute stroll traverses through Manuka scrub, past boiling mud pools and steaming bores.

-Our newly renovated boardwalk crosses over the colourful Te Roto A Tamakeke (Lake of Tamaheke), whose hot spring-filled waters honour a chief who lived in the area long ago.
+Our newly renovated boardwalk crosses over the colourful Te Roto A Tamaheke (Lake of Tamaheke), whose hot spring-filled waters honour a chief who lived in the area long ago.

 Whakanuia Track Church Loop

-Extend your walk by following Huarere Street before turning onto the Whakanuia Track and you will be rewarded by a look out point over Te Roto A Tamakeke.
+Extend your walk by following Huarere Street before turning onto the Whakanuia Track and you will be rewarded by a look out point over Te Roto A Tamaheke.